Serega163/BullsAndCows_game/README.md

-If You click "Import Maven project":

-1)go to "File - Project Structure - Modules - Languge level" and select "8"
+Start: go to "Run - Edit Configurations" replace URL with "http://localhost:8080/BullsAndCows_war_exploded/" If You click "Import Changes"/Enable auto-import for Maven project: go to "File - Project Structure - Modules - Languge level" and select "8"

-2)go to "Run - Edit Configurations" replace URL with "http://localhost:8080/BullsAndCows_war_exploded/"